Complete curves in the moduli space of polarized K3 surfaces and hyper-K\"ahler manifolds

 In the last part of the paper, we construct complete curves in the moduli spaces of polarized hyper-K\"ahler manifolds of $\mathrm{K3}^{[n]}$-type and $\Kum_n$-type by using moduli space techniques as in~\cite{muk1,muk2}.\ Given a K3 or abelian surface (or more generally a smooth and proper CY2 category) with a Bridgeland stability condition and a Mukai vector, there is a natural polarization on the corresponding moduli space~\cite{bama1} of stable objects which behaves well in families.\ Hence, the question of finding a suitable polarization on the moduli space translates into the question of understanding stable objects, which can be studied effectively by using techniques from~\cite{bama2,myy,yy,yos3}.

-The final result is less complete than what can be obtained with the approach described above in the surface case, but it covers more cases.\ We prove the existence of a complete curve in $\cF^0_{2e}$ for $e\in\{18,32,36,50,54\}$ (see Example~\ref{ex:PolarizedK3}; this cannot be obtained directly with the previous technique), while in higher dimensions, our results imply the following two theorems for Hilbert schemes of points on K3 surfaces and generalized Kummer varieties (for more general statements, see Propositions~\ref{prop:AmpleHilbert} and~\ref{prop:AmpleKummer}).
+The final result is less complete than what can be obtained with the approach described above in the surface case, but it covers more cases.\ We prove the existence of a complete curve in $\cF^0_{2e}$ for $e\in\{18,32,36,50,54\}$ (see Example~\ref{ex:PolarizedK3}; we could not obtain these values cannot be obtained directly with the previous technique), while in higher dimensions, our results imply the following two theorems for Hilbert schemes of points on K3 surfaces and generalized Kummer varieties (for more general statements, see Propositions~\ref{prop:AmpleHilbert} and~\ref{prop:AmpleKummer}).

 In what follows, we denote by $T$ a quasi-projective scheme and we let $n\geq2$.